 When a person breaks a bone, they are brought into the emergency room and the doctor physically aligns the bone.
 But the alignment doesn’t actually heal the bone.
 What heals the bone?
 An intelligent universe that is organizing around healing and health heals the bone.
 In other words, the doctor aligns the bone in order for nature to heal it.

 So our job as human beings is to create alignment in our inner worlds so that nature can do what it is meant to do – heal us.

 How do we create alignment in our inner worlds in order to promote health and healing?

 We often think about exercise, nutrition, and other measures to alter and manipulate our inner environments.
 All too often we neglect our minds and emotions.
 Our thoughts, beliefs, and emotions play a huge role in the health of our physical body and whether we will ultimately heal.

 One book that helped shift my understanding of how our thoughts and beliefs impact our health, is the Biology of Belief, written by Bruce H. Lipton, Ph.D., an internationally recognized leader in bridging science and spirituality.
-If you’d like to read it, Hay House has generously made it available to download it for free until the end of August 2018.

 Another great resource that I highly recommend is the documentary, HEAL which is available through Itunes.
 This film explores the latest science and argues that we have more control over our health and life than we have been taught to believe.

 Recognizing that we can deal with our thoughts and emotions that cultivate health and healing is very empowering.
 However, most people that I meet have no idea how to do this.
 This, in my opinion, is one of the greatest gifts of meditation and mindfulness.